 If we don’t recognize the existence of our professional experiences, our minds and bodies cannot properly integrate them.
 Because of this, we are more likely to repeat mistakes or miss out on fresh possibilities because we don’t create the proper linkages between our experiences.

 Pulling us back in is a common tactic used by people who don’t value our friendship.
 Even if they don’t care, they may try to make us believe they do.
 Even when we know we’re not to blame, they may nonetheless point the finger at us.
 Even though we are acutely aware of the shadows that loom behind us, they may cause us to see the sun.

 We need to stand solid in our decision to avoid them and not waver in our resolve.
 We must stay focused on what’s best for each of us individually.
 You may want to read about gaslighting if the attraction is too strong and you’re drifting back even if you don’t honestly want to.

 Putting yourself out there and being vulnerable requires courage.
 You were simply being honest with yourself.
 Is anyone to blame you for who you are?
-Because you believed that the individual would care for you, you opened yourself up to them?
+Because you believed that the individual would care for you, you opened yourself up to them.
 You took action even though no one could have predicted your breakup.
-What guts it took for you to take the risk.
+What guts did it take for you to take the risk?
 So few people dare to take such a risk.
 As a result, you must never forget to treat yourself with dignity.